 Our Childhood and Youth Psychology Research Group seeks students to work on topics relating to its focus on children’s and adolescents’ social, emotional and cognitive development with the aim of improving psychological wellbeing, relationships at home and school, and academic achievement.

 To find out more about Postgraduate Research at Winchester and how to apply please visit our webpages, email our Postgraduate Research team (PGRAdmin@winchester.ac.uk) or call them on +44 (0) 1962 827483.

-Please do get in touch with your questions and to learn more about PhD opportunities and research in the Department of Psychology by contacting the Research Lead, Professor Paul Sowden: firstname.lastname@example.org
+To learn more about PhD opportunities and research in the Department of Psychology contact the Psychology Research Lead, Professor Paul Sowden: firstname.lastname@example.org

-Applicants will normally have a track record of high academic achievement in psychology or a cognate discipline, demonstrated by a first class or high upper second undergraduate honours degree and/or a master's degree (or equivalent) and supported by two academic references.
+Applicants will normally have a first or high upper-second class undergraduate honours degree and/or a master's degree in psychology or a cognate discipline.
 We welcome international applicants.